OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/nitro/03-nitro-database-snapshots.md

 ## Extracting the snapshot manually

 It is also possible to extract the snapshot archive and place the files manually.
-First, you need to download the snapshot archive as described in “Manually Downloading the Snapshot”.
+First, you need to download the snapshot archive as described in "Manually Downloading the Snapshot".
 Then, create the directory where Nitro will look for its database.
 By default, Nitro stores the database on `$HOME/.arbitrum/$CHAIN/nitro`.
 Move the archive to this directory and extract it.
 The commands below exemplify this process for the Arbitrum Sepolia chain.

 ```shell
 export CHAIN=sepolia-rollup